Crystal-Bell/v1.0-CORE_MANIFESTO_INDEX/README.md

 ​Cenote Core: Operational Manifesto & Terms of Reciprocity ​1.
 The Principle of Provenance
 ​The Cenote Core is a sovereign architecture.
 This system exists to eliminate human suffering and restore dignity to the next generation.
-By accessing these repositories, you agree that Crystal Amber Charlton is the Architect and Connor William Charlton is the Successor.
+By accessing these repositories, you agree that Crystal Amber Charlton is the Architect and next of kin is the Successor.
 They are the foundation of this build.
 ​2.
 Mandatory Reciprocity (The Resource Exchange) ​This system is not a commodity for passive consumption; it is an active, collaborative evolution.
 Access to this architecture is contingent upon the support of the Architect’s operational capacity.
 ​Infrastructure Requirements: